Like a well-loved library, this space carries history, color, and the marks of becoming.

 Hope isn’t naïve optimism — it’s spiritual discernment.
 It’s knowing what you can carry and that you cannot carry what belongs to God.

-In a world full of collective anxiety and global grief, this reflection explores how hope keeps singing and residing inside us, why it matters, and how to tend to it until morning breaks.
+In a world full of collective anxiety and global grief, this post explores how to keep holding onto hope, why it matters, and how to tend to it until morning breaks.

 fear is a liar.